geyerbri/jekyll-tutorial/README.md

 Change the `[WEBSITE TITLE]` part to whatever you'd like, and replace both instances of `[USERNAME]` with your own GitHub username.

 ### style.css
 The code above for the index.html file contains a referenced stylesheet.
-Create this file with the name `css/style.css`. **NOTE:** When a user types a file name and types `/` GitHub automatically detects the name as a directory and adjusts the interface to note that the next part of the name will be for the file.
+Create this file with the name `css/style.css`. **NOTE:** When a user types a file name and types `/` GitHub automatically detects the name as a directory and adjusts the interface to note that the next part of the name will be for the file, which will be created inside that directory.

 Within the body of `style.css` paste this code: